Kristin Cast

 Kristin F. Cast (born November 4, 1986, in Japan) is an American author of young adult books and graphic novels, best known for the House of Night series and Sisters of Salem series, written with her mother, P. C. Cast.

 Early life

 Cast was born on an air force base in Japan, and raised in Oklahoma.

 Cast graduated from Broken Arrow Senior High School in 2005.
 She's explored tattoo modeling and broadcast journalism.

 Personal life

 Cast is biracial and has Nigerian ancestry.
 Some of her favorite authors are Pintip Dunn, Karin Slaughter, Nic Stone, VE Schwab, Caleb Roehrig, Justin Cronin, and Emily Suvada.
 She's a fan of the TV show True Blood.

 She's open about having battled with addiction in her 20s and struggling with mental health issues.
+She's autistic and has OCD.
 Cast lives in Portland, Oregon.

 Career

 Cast has been writing stories since 2005.
 As of September 2020, Cast and her mother have created more than 20 books together.
 She adapted their novel The Dysasters into a graphic novel and stated plans for more graphic novel scripts during an interview with Books-a-Million in 2020.